 Aviation Cardiology Opinion

-For aircrew and air traffic controllers who do have a cardiology condition, Dr TImperley is able to give specialist opinions in line with EASA and CAA guidlines.
-As well as giving cardiology opinons he is also able to give advice in difficult cases where a pilot or controller may be considering an appeal against a decision.
+For aircrew and air traffic controllers who do have a cardiology condition, Dr Timperley is able to give specialist opinions in line with EASA and CAA guidlines.
+As well as giving cardiology opinons he is also able to give advice in difficult cases where a pilot or controller may be considering an appeal against a decision from their competent authority.

 We are now able to offer an expert two day course in ECG Interpretation.
 This course is idea for all healthcare professionals who to improve their skill at ECG interpreation, including doctors (hospital and GP), AMEs, nurses, cardiac technicians, paramedics and physician associates.
 Please note due to Covid-19 this course is run virtually using Zoom.

-Dr Jonathan Timperley is a consultant cardiologist, CAA approved aermoedical examiner, pilot and served in the Royal Air Force for 20 years, retiring from the service as the Lead Cardiologist and Clinical Lead for the RAF ECG Management System.
+Dr Jonathan Timperley is a consultant cardiologist, UK CAA Authorised Medical Examiner (No. 10423), Malta EASA Authorised Medical Examiner (No. 25) pilot and served in the Royal Air Force for 20 years, retiring from the service as the Lead Cardiologist and Clinical Lead for the RAF ECG Management System.

 We provide a high quality, rapid, electronic service for reporting of the "Requires Over Read" ECG for aviation medicals.
 ECGs are reported in accordance with the CAA guidelines and an CAA Form 108 is returned usually within 6 working hours.
 Each report includes specific advice on further management frrom an aviation cardiology expert.